cappuccino/cappuccino/README.markdown

 #Welcome to Cappuccino!

-Cappuccino, a web application framework in Objective-J (*a superset of JavaScript which is transpiled for deployment*), enhances app development by implementing the NeXTSTEP/Apple Cocoa APIs for browsers.
-Leveraging Cocoa’s well-established architecture, Cappuccino facilitates scalable application development for those usage cases requiring developer productivity, reliability and sophisticated interaction support.
+Cappuccino, a web application framework in Objective-J (*a superset of JavaScript which is transpiled for deployment*), enhances app development by implementing the NeXTSTEP/Apple Cocoa® APIs for browsers.
+Leveraging this well-established architecture, Cappuccino facilitates scalable application development for those usage cases requiring developer productivity, reliability and sophisticated interaction support.
 Resulting applications are served from any web server and deployed to any modern web browser - without plugins or extensions of any kind.

 ##Introduction

 Cappuccino is an open-source framework developed continuously since 2008 and licensed under the LGPL version 2.
-It faithfully implements as much of the proven NeXTStep/Apple Cocoa API as web browser restrictions permit.
+It faithfully implements as much of the proven NeXTStep/Apple Cocoa® API as web browser restrictions permit.

 ### Benefits of Cappuccino for Application Development:

-* Developer productivity - Cocoa's rich palette of interface controls and robust event managment APIs go well beyond the functionality provided by current browser standards, allowing rich applications to quickly be built up using high-level constructs.
+* Developer productivity - a rich palette of interface controls and robust event managment APIs go well beyond the functionality provided by current browser standards, allowing rich applications to quickly be built up using high-level constructs.
 They then compile to standard HTML, Javascript and CSS.
 Unlike independent HTML components, these are designed to work well together.
 * These design patterns and APIs provide a solid foundation for application development.
 They have been proven over forty years and provide browser-independent functionality which is a superset of current browser capabilities.
 * Toolchain stability – use of time-tested APIs means an absense of the churn which is all too common in the browser-app ecosystem found elsewhere.
 * Cross-platform development – any programmer's text editor or IDE is sufficient.
 The compiler and other parts of the toolchain (used to prepare applications for deployment) are hosted by Node.js.
-* Extensibility - custom interface controls can reliably build on basic Cocoa controls, when extended or new functionality is required.
+* Extensibility - custom interface controls can reliably build on framework-included controls, when extended or new functionality is required.
 * Internationalization and localization technologies simplify global deployment.
 * Consistent and predictable behavior across different platforms enhances reliability and user experience.
-* Objective-J's [message-passing architecture](https://en.wikipedia.org/wiki/Message_passing), which the Cocoa APIs leverage, promotes loose coupling of an app's component functionality — making large scale development more managable.
+* Objective-J's [message-passing architecture](https://en.wikipedia.org/wiki/Message_passing), which the Cappuccino APIs leverage, promotes loose coupling of an app's component functionality — making large scale development more managable.
-* Comprehensive documentation for Objective-J is supplemented by over two decades of resources for Objective-C and Cocoa.
-Additionally, a large public catalog of Objective-C Cocoa applications offers valuable guidance for development.
-Translation of such sample code to Objective-J is often trivial.
+* Comprehensive documentation for Objective-J is supplemented by over two decades of resources for Objective-C and Cocoa®.
+Additionally, a large public catalog of native Objective-C applications offers valuable guidance for development.
+Translation of such sample code to Objective-J is often trivial (see below).

 Check out a [live demo of the standard interface controls provided by Cappuccino](https://cappuccino-testbook.5apps.com/#ThemeKitchenSink)